Shop and Save on New York State Health Insurance

 Jul 13th, 2012

-Are breast cancer screenings covered by my health insurance?According to a new report published in the journal Cancer Research, caffeine may reduce skin cancer risk.
+According to a new report published in Cancer Research, caffeine may reduce skin cancer risk.

-Researchers led by Jiali Han, PhD, associate professor of dermatology and epidemiology at Boston’s Brigham and Women’s Hospital and Harvard School of Public Health, suggests that those who drink caffeinated coffee are less likely to develop basal cell carcinoma.
+Researchers led by Jiali Han, PhD, associate professor of dermatology and epidemiology at Boston’s Brigham and Women’s Hospital and Harvard School of Public Health, suggest that those who drink caffeinated coffee are less likely to develop basal cell carcinoma.

 “I think we’re seeing more and more evidence for the beneficial effects of coffee consumption,”